learndatalab/learndatalab.github.io/_pages/cimage.md

 Jongwon Park+, Heesoo Jung+, Hogun Park*<br />
 ACM International Conference on Web Search and Data Mining (WSDM), 2025.<br />
 <br />
-The full paper, including complete proofs and the experimental setup, can be found at this link (TBD).
+The full paper, including complete proofs and the experimental setup, can be found at this ([Link](https://hogunpark.com/papers/WSDM2025_CIMAGE_full.pdf)).

 <br />